ppwwyyxx/Adversarial-Face-Attack/README.md

 During the 30 minutes phase 1 competition, we were given an image of the competition moderator Chang-Jian Jiang.
-We need to make small modifications to the image, in order to fool the face recognition system to recognize it as Arnold Schwarzenegger.
+We need to make small modifications to the image, in order to __fool the face recognition system to recognize it as Arnold Schwarzenegger__.
 After the competition, we learned that the system we attacked was [AWS Celebrity Recognition API](https://aws.amazon.com/blogs/aws/amazon-rekognition-update-celebrity-recognition/).